wso2/docs-choreo-dev/en/docs/develop-components/deploy-an-application-with-buildpacks.md

 # Deploy an Application with Buildpacks

-Using Choreo, you can easily deploy applications written in different language frameworks (such as Java, Go, NodeJS, Python, Ruby, PHP etc.) on shared or private data planes.
+Using Choreo, you can easily deploy applications written in different language frameworks (such as Java, Go, NodeJS, Python, Ruby, PHP, etc.) on shared or private data planes.

 Choreo supports deploying applications with buildpacks for the following component types: